spankyed/Vishva/README.md

 # Vishva Private Network Framework (*ALPHA*)
 The Vishva Framework is a toolbox for personal networking.
-The main components of this toolbox are:
+The main tools in this toolbox are:

 <dl>
   <dt>Chat Bot Framework</dt>